 The CHAIRMAN.
-Now the Federal budget has not been balanced since the fiscal year 1960; is that correct?
+Now the Federal budget has not been balanced

+since the fiscal year 1960; is that correct?

-The CHAIRMAN.
+The CHARMAN.
 Your predecessor-and I speak with all due credit to him because I knew him very well-had a different estimate as to when it would be balanced almost every time he appeared before the committee.
 When do you think the budget will be balanced again?
-Secretary FowLER.
-Well, Mr. Chairman, I am not much given to

-Secretary FowLER.
+Secretary Fowler.
 Well, Mr. Chairman, I am not much given to forecasting in this particular area.
 I have watched many forecasters make predictions along this line and, it seems to me, the resulting variances between the forecasts and realities that have been achieved would indicate this is a fairly difficult art which I would not pretend to master.
 Therefore, I would have to respond to your question in this fashion: Provided the economy continues to expand on the trend line that it has followed in recent years, and assuming that the budget proposals, as they are made by the President and as Congress itself acts upon them, hold down any increase in expenditures in a substantial way in 1967 and 1968 so that the increased revenues accrue to the Treasury as a result of the increased expansion, I think it will be feasible to achieve a budget balance in the fiscal year 1967 or 1968-more likely 1968.